inferadb/rust/SDK Development.md

 ### CredentialsProvider Abstraction

-For dynamic credential management (key rotation, secrets managers, HSMs), use the `CredentialsProvider` trait:
+For dynamic credential management (key rotation, secrets managers, HSMs), implement the `CredentialsProvider` trait and pass it to `.credentials()`:

 ```rust
 /// Trait for dynamic credential resolution.